johannes-poetzsch/Rigid-Subgraphs/README.md

     2d_rigid_subgraphs = max_rigid_subgraphs_2D(graph_config_2d)
     3d_rigid_subgraphs = max_rigid_subgraphs_3D(graph_config_3d, True, True)

-The output is a list of maximum rigid subgraphs.
+The outputs are lists of maximum rigid subgraphs.
 The second parameter determines the representation of the maximum rigid subgraphs in the output.
 If it is set to `true`, each graph is represented as a set of the indices of the nodes it includes, otherwise the output is a list of actual subgraphs.